getgrav/grav-learn/pages/01.basics/05.grav-configuration/docs.17.md

   hide_in_urls: false
 [/prism]

-The **Home** section is where you set the default path for the site's homepage.
+The **Home** section is where you set the default route to the site's homepage.
 You can also choose to hide the home route in URLs.

 [div class="table-keycol"]
 | Property | Description |